 - Be aware of, and able to minimise personal and team vulnerabilities to threats;

 - Understand what support to expect from the university and how to access this.

-The course will be led by three members of the International Institute of Social Studies (ISS), EUR: Professor Dorothea Hilhorst, Professor of humanitarian aid and reconstruction; Linda Johnson (former executive secretary ISS, now retired) and Rodrigo Mena, assistant professor of humanitarian aid and disaster governance.
+The course will be led by two members of the International Institute of Social Studies (ISS), EUR: Professor Dorothea Hilhorst, Professor of humanitarian aid and reconstruction; and Rodrigo Mena, assistant professor of humanitarian aid and disaster governance.

 The course is organised by CERES Research School for International Development.
 CERES is a Dutch research school for the field of International Development.
 The research school was founded in 1994 by six academic institutions in the Netherlands and has since expanded to include one institution in Belgium (Flanders).
 It has established links with many other universities and research institutes in the field of Development Studies both in the Netherlands and other European countries.
 The PhD researchers of Erasmus University Rotterdam also have access to the CERES courses (and free or discounted fees for members) via CERES institutional membership.